 |Theory and Practice of Intercultural Competence|

 To be completed alongside the internship or study away experience.
 The experiential learning component must focus on the same language community as the elective coursework.
-This non-credit course is a prerequisite for enrolling in the capstone LANG1800.
+All prerequisite assignments are made available for asynchronous completion in Canvas.

 |Second-Year Arabic (and above*)|